captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-You keep on earth a body which belongs below, denying it the grave.
+You keep on earth a body that belongs below, denying it the grave.
 The gods above cannot claim him now.

 ---